roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

-# Sensitivity Detection and COB options
+# Sensitivity Detection and COB calculations

 ### Understanding how Autosense sensitivity works